 The upper and lower layers have the ability to be separated, which greatly facilitates transportation in vehicles.
-The only connection between the lower motor layer and the above layers is a USB cable which is electrically isolated to provide noise immunity.
+The only communications connection between the lower motor layer and the above layers is a USB cable, which uses a highly noise immune differential signal.

 The benefit of minimizing interfaces between these layers is that it allows simple physical disconnection as well as an abstracted, reusable motor layer for other projects.